jhall11/OnosSystemTest/README.md

 Features
 -----------------------------------------------
-Some features in TestON are:
+Some features in TestON are

     - Pause Function